sboosali/attack/README.md

-# Haskell Package Attack: January 2018
+# Haskell Package Attack

 The monthly package attack to make things faster.
 Each month there is a call for performance improvements to any random popular package of your choosing.
 [The most recent announcement.](https://github.com/haskell-perf/attack/blob/master/archive/2018-jan.md)

+[Feedback from Reddit](https://www.reddit.com/r/haskell/comments/7lb2zx/proposal_monthly_package_attack/) was positive about my proposal of this idea.

 ## How does it work?